Around the House

 Use Energy-Saving Light Bulbs

 The new energy-saving lightbulbs—halogen incandescents, compact fluorescents (CFLs), and light-emitting diodes (LEDs)—use 25 to 80 percent less energy than traditional incandescent bulbs.
-Replacing 15 traditional incandescent bulbs in your home could save you about $50 per year.
+Replacing your five most frequently used lights with ENERGY STAR bulbs or fixtures could save you $75 each year.
 Also, an ENERGY STAR CFL bulb will typically last up to 10 times longer and an ENERGY STAR qualified LED bulb will last as much as 25 times longer than an incandescent bulb with the same light output.
 The energy cost to operate a traditional incandescent bulb for a year is $4.80.
 By comparison, it costs about $1.00 to operate an ENERGY STAR LED bulb, about $3.50 for a halogen incandescent bulb, and about $1.20 for an ENERGY STAR CFL bulb.
-Annual Savings: $50
+Annual Savings: $75

 Adjust Your Thermostat